Support Centre

 8.5.
 Right to object/opt-out

-The data subject shall have the right to object, on grounds relating to his or her particular situation, at any time to processing of personal data concerning him or her, including profiling.
-The controller can no longer process the personal data unless the controller demonstrates compelling legitimate grounds for the processing which override the interests, rights, and freedoms of the data subject or for the establishment, exercise or defense of legal claims.
-When personal data are processed for direct marketing purposes, the data subject shall have the right to object at any time to processing of personal data concerning him or her for such marketing, which includes profiling to the extent that it is related to such direct marketing.
-In addition, when personal data are processed for scientific or historical research purposes or statistical purposes the data subject, on grounds relating to his or her particular situation, has the right to object to processing of personal data concerning him or her, unless the processing is necessary for the performance of a task carried out for reasons of public interest.
+The data subject shall have the right to object, on grounds relating to their particular situation, at any time to the processing of personal data concerning them, including profiling.
+The controller can no longer process the personal data unless the controller demonstrates compelling legitimate grounds for the processing that override the interests, rights, and freedoms of the data subject or for the establishment, exercise, or defense of legal claims.
+When personal data are processed for direct marketing purposes, the data subject shall have the right to object at any time to the processing of personal data concerning them for such marketing, which includes profiling to the extent that it is related to such direct marketing.
+In addition, when personal data are processed for scientific or historical research purposes or statistical purposes the data subject, on grounds relating to their particular situation, has the right to object to the processing of personal data concerning them, unless the processing is necessary for the performance of a task carried out for reasons of public interest.

 8.6.
 Right to data portability

-The data subject has the right to receive the personal data concerning him or her, which he or she has provided to a controller, in a structured, commonly used, and machine-readable format and have the right to transmit those data to another controller without hindrance from the controller to which the personal data have been provided, provided that:
+The data subject has the right to receive the personal data concerning them, which they have provided to a controller, in a structured, commonly used, and machine-readable format and has the right to transmit those data to another controller without hindrance from the controller to which the personal data have been provided, provided that:

 • the processing is based on consent or on a contract; and